raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Casting Time:** 1 action

-**Range:** 120 feet
+**Range:** 36.0m

 **Components:** V, S, M (several seeds of any moonseed plant and a piece of opalescent feldspar)

 **Duration:** Concentration, up to 1 minute

-A silvery beam of pale light shines down in a 5-foot radius, 40-foot high cylinder centered on a point within range.
+A silvery beam of pale light shines down in a 1.5m radius, 12.0m high cylinder centered on a point within range.
 Until the spell ends, dim light fills the cylinder.

 When a creature enters the spell's area for the first time on a turn or starts its turn there, it is engulfed in ghostly flames that cause searing pain, and it must make a Constitution saving throw.
 It takes 2d10 radiant damage on a failed save, or half as much damage on a successful one.

 A shapechanger makes its saving throw with disadvantage.
 If it fails, it also instantly reverts to its original form and can't assume a different form until it leaves the spell's light.

-On each of your turns after you cast this spell, you can use an action to move the beam up to 60 feet in any direction.
+On each of your turns after you cast this spell, you can use an action to move the beam up to 18.0m in any direction.

 ***At Higher Levels***.
 When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 1d10 for each slot level above 2nd.